SFC Winners

 The following clarifications apply to Ladies SFC winners down the years:

-– St. Annes was an amalgamation of Ardagh and Legan ladies clubs.
+– St. Annes was a combination of Ardagh and Legan Ladies teams.

 The first Ladies Senior Football Championship competition in Longford began in July 1982 with Ardagh winning the first title with victory over Éire Óg (Drumlish) in the final, thus receiving the new J.J.
 McCabe cup.
-The McCabe cup would be presented to all Ladies SFC winners from 1982 to 2011 and was replaced by the Alison Smyth cup from 2012.
+The McCabe cup was presented to Ladies SFC winners for many years from 1982 onward and was replaced by the Park House Hotel cup some years later.
+Since 2012 the Alison Smyth cup has been presented to the winning captain.

 Ladies competition in Longford had started two years prior, when a Senior Football League competition began in August 1980.
 The Senior League of 1980 was won by Killoe who beat Legan in the final, while the Senior League of 1981 was won by Ardagh who beat Longford Slashers in the decider.
 Both winners were presented with the Anthony Curren Cup which continues to be the cup presented to the Senior League winners to this day.
 By the 1982 season both Senior Championship and Senior League competitions were in place in Longford.